april-tools/squared-npcs/README.md

 # Subtractive Mixture Models via Squaring: Representation and Learning

-This repository contains the code for reproducing the experiments of the paper [_"Subtractive Mixture Models via Squaring: Representation and Learning"_](https://openreview.net/forum?id=xIHi5nxu9P), which has been accepted at ICLR 2024.
+This repository contains the code for reproducing the experiments of the paper [_"Subtractive Mixture Models via Squaring: Representation and Learning"_](https://openreview.net/forum?id=xIHi5nxu9P), which has been accepted at ICLR 2024 as a spotlight (top 5%).

 We show how to effectively represent and learn a generic class of (deep) mixture models encoding subtractions of probability distributions, called _squared non-monotonic PCs_ (NPC<sup>2</sup>s), and theoretically prove they can be